pivotal/docs-platform-automation/docs/how-to-guides/write-an-upgrade-opsman-pipeline-from-scratch.md

 Click the icon for your OS and save the file,
 `mv` the resulting file to somewhere in your `$PATH`, and use `chmod` to make it executable:

+!!! info "A note on command-line examples"
+    Some of these, you can copy-paste directly into your terminal.
+    Some of them won't work that way, or even if they did, would require you to edit them to replace our example values with your actual values.
+    We recommend you type all of the bash examples in by hand, substituting values, if necessary, as you go.
+    Don't forget that you can often hit the `tab` key to auto-complete the name of files that already exist;
+    it makes all that typing just a little easier, and serves as a sort of command-line autocorrect.

 ```bash
 mv ~/Downloads/fly /usr/local/bin/fly